 If you have been injured on the job, you have rights!
-And you need a Myrtle Beach Worker’s Compensation Lawyer who understand the process.
+And you need an SC Workers’ Compensation Lawyer near you who understands the process.

 Were you injured on the job?